IFA-2

 IFA-2 (Interconnexion France-Angleterre 2) is a subsea electrical interconnector, running beneath the English Channel between France and the United Kingdom.
-The 204 km high voltage DC (HVDC) cable operates at +/-320kV with the capacity to transmit 1,000 MW of power.
+The 204 km high voltage direct current (HVDC) cable operates at +/-320kV with the capacity to transmit 1,000 MW of power.
 IFA-2 is the second interconnector built between France and Great Britain, after IFA (HVDC Cross-Channel) link.